tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 To configure how pitch accent information is displayed, go to "Settings" > "Appearance" > "Pitch accent display styles".
 Enable "Downstep notation" and "Downstep position".
-I don't recommend enabling "Graph" because it's hard to connect moraes to their pitches.
+I don't recommend enabling "Graph" because it doesn't show connections between moraes and their corresponding pitches.

 ### Anki settings